symfony/symfony-docs/contributing/documentation/translations.rst

 ---------------------

-This section gives some guidelines for starting the translation of the Symfony2 documentation for a new language.
+This section gives some guidelines for starting the translation of the Symfony documentation for a new language.

 As starting a translation is a lot of work, talk about your plan on the `Symfony docs mailing-list`_ and try to find motivated people willing to help.